juancantor12/ollama-cv-builder/README.md

 `tailored_cv.json` | Tailored resume data aligned to the job

-`final_resume.docx` | Final tailored resume, LLM's can make mistakes so double-check the file
+`resume.docx` | Final tailored resume, LLM's can make mistakes so double-check the file

 ---